 Again, your genetics may be such that they are heightening the intensity of your response to trauma.
 That will not prevent you from dialing things down and getting back to normal, back to your baseline.

-Trauma created by humans, versus nature, may create different PTSD responses (distrust of others, self-loathing, feeling of defilement), in addition to the typical PTSD responses (intrusive memories, anxiety, hyper-vigilance, loss of concentration).
+3. Trauma created by humans, versus nature, may create different PTSD responses (distrust of others, self-loathing, a feeling of defilement), in addition to the typical PTSD responses (intrusive memories, anxiety, hyper-vigilance, loss of concentration).

 Both sources of trauma are capable of creating devastating effects.
 One is not necessarily worse than the other.